susheelkumarmd/smartparking_susheel/README.md

+swayam
-This project is done by_susheel kumar M D
+This project is done by
+SUSHEEL KUMAR M D